himanshuojha2000/100Projects/README.md

 A custom mouse cursor that replaces the default pointer with a stylish, animated design.
 The cursor smoothly follows the mouse movements and can change shape, color, or size based on user interactions.
 🛠 Tech Used: HTML, CSS, JavaScript

+### 🔹 P20 - Video Trailer Popup 🎬
+An interactive **video trailer popup** that plays a video when a button is clicked and allows users to close it with a smooth transition effect.
+The background dims when the video is active for a better viewing experience.
+🛠 **Tech Used:** HTML, CSS, JavaScript

 ---

 ## 🌟 How to Use